On the estimation of locally stationary functional time series: Applications

 \section{Applications}

-In this section, we discuss three applications of our results.
-The first is the prediction of locally stationary functional time series, which is an extension of the methods developed in \cite{AuDuNo15}.
-The second is the estimation of the local mean function of the locally stationary functional time series.
-The third is a two sample test for the difference of local mean functions, which generalizes the results of \cite{HoKoRe13} for the strictly stationary case to our settings.
+In this section, we discuss two possible applications of our results.
+The first is the estimation of the local mean function of the locally stationary functional time series.
+The second is a two sample test for the difference of local mean functions, which generalizes the results of \cite{HoKoRe13} for the strictly stationary case to our settings.